FRCAluminati3555/aluminati-vision/README.md

 5. Upload the repository to the home directory so that the root of this project is located at /home/pi.
 6. Upload a JRE (Bellsoft JRE recommended) to /home/pi/AluminatiVision/jre.
 7. Upload your custom vision program to /home/pi/AluminatiVision/AluminatiVision.jar
+8. Disable wifi and bluetooth (see other section).
-8. Navigate to /home/pi/scripts and the the following commands:
+9. Navigate to /home/pi/scripts and the the following commands:
 ```
 chmod +x *.sh
 ./install-deps.sh